Home โ€ข Recipes โ€ข Traditional

 For the Crumble

-• Pre-heat your oven to180°c (160°c for fan assisted ovens, or Gas Mark 5).
+• Preheat your oven to180ยฐc (160ยฐc for fan-assisted ovens, Gas Mark 5 or 350ยฐF).

 • Chop your rhubarb into thumb-sized pieces.
-Place your chopped rhubarb into your dish, making sure it covers the bottom and you've no big gapping spaces – you want it fairly well compacted.
+Place your chopped rhubarb in your dish, making sure it covers the bottom and you've no big gapping spaces โ€“ you want it fairly well compacted.

-• In a large bowl, add the flour and butter/margarine, and using your fingertips gently rub the them together until you have a rough sandy texture.
+• In a large bowl, add the flour and butter/margarine, and using your fingertips gently rub them together until you have a rough sandy texture.
 Stir through the caster sugar.

 • Spoon the crumble mixture over your rhubarb, being sure to cover all the lumps and bumps.
 Using the tips of your fingers, gently press the top of the crumble mixture, to help compact some of it down but whilst leaving a bumpy texture to the top.